 * Underwater cave diving: maybe 20 times as hazardous as normal diving.
 This is an example of --what might well be a legitimate (amateur or professional) pursuit --of discovery, knowledge, mapping, or simply marine beauty.
 Of course: it could also be done stupidly --for the perverse thrill of taking risks.

-* Mountain climbing: Ah come on: there are plenty of high place vistas to safely visit in this world.
-Are there any discoveries which await climbing to high altitudes?
+* Mountain climbing: Ah come on: there are plenty of high place vistas to safely visit in this world and few if any discoveries yet to be made by personally climbing to high altitudes.
 Send up a drone, a balloon, or fly up in a helicopter --should you have some kind of a high altitude research project.

 * Horseback riding: Even without adding in steeple chasing (now called "cross country"), horse riding beats motorcycling for injuries.
 Add in this kind of competition and the rate of casualties goes up by 100x.
 And then there's the poor trusting horse --who brakes a leg and might well have to be put down.
 What moral idiocy!